denali-js/core/docs/guides/overview/app-structure.md

 ## `config/environment.js`

 This file holds the configuration that varies per environment (i.e. development vs. staging vs. production database details).

 ## `config/middleware.js`

 This file exports a function which is invoked with the application's Router as its first argument.
 It lets you add generic Connect-compatible middleware to your application that will run _before_ the Router hands off to the appropriate action.

 ## `config/routes.js`

 You define your application's routes in this file.
-See the [Routing guide](../../application/routing) for more details.
+See the [Routing guide](fixme) for more details.

 # `test/`

 The test suite for your app.
-See the [integration](../../testing/integration) and [unit](../../testing/unit) testing guides for more details.
+See the [integration](../../testing/integration) and [unit](fixme) testing guides for more details.